-- 1. Prepare the Construction Policy confirming judicious use of wood for future renovations and expansions as per the intent - a.
-Do not use hardwood and softwood in the project in door frames, doors and furniture applications (1 point) - b.
-Use engineered wood products such as Medium density fiberboard (MDF), Low density fiberboard (LDF) and Plywood for making door frames, doors and furniture as applicable (1 point) - c.
-Engineered wood products should be free from urea formaldehyde resin (1 point) - d.
-Use rapidly renewable materials in the project that constitute at least 10% of total cost of wood or wood products used in the project.
+- 1. Do not use hardwood and softwood in the project in door frames, doors and furniture applications.
+(1 point) - Use engineered wood products such as Medium density fiberboard (MDF), Low density fiberboard (LDF) and Plywood for making door frames, doors and furniture as applicable (1 point) - 3.
+Engineered wood products should be free from urea formaldehyde resin (1 point) - Use rapidly renewable materials in the project that constitute at least 10% of total cost of wood or wood products used in the project.
 The rapidly renewable materials include but not limited to linseed, straw, cotton, wheat, natural rubber, bamboo and cork.
 (1 point)